 (Dominican Republic, Cuba, Jamaica, Guatemala, Belize, and southeastern Mexico)

 Also known as Black Poisonwood because the living tree has toxic black sap that causes reactions likened to poison ivy.
 No toxins are left in the wood.
 Colours are similar to that of a rosewood.

 Caribbean, Central America

 Lignum Vitae is extremely hard and dense, rarest of the rare.

 Arguably the true iron wood.
 Also extremely beautiful.
 As rare as it is gorgeous.
-Considered a tone wood, very prone to tiny hair line splits and check in the grains and easily destroys shop tools.
+Considered a tone wood, very prone to tiny hair line splits and checks in the grains and easily destroys shop tools.
 Noted for its use in nuclear subs.

 (Central America, Southern Mexico, West Indies)

 Heartwood varies from a light orangish brown to a darker reddish brown, sometimes with contrasting darker grayish brown streaks.
 Color tends darken upon exposure to light.
 Sapwood is a light grayish yellow, clearly demarcated from the heartwood.
 Grain typically has a course texture.
 Jatoba is exceptionally stiff, strong, and hard, but often lacks character and is better looking when paired with a dark accent wood.

 (Central and Tropical West Africa)